 TO WHAT EXTENT CAN THIS TECHNOLOGICAL PROWESS HELP?

 With increasing urbanization, certain territories become veritable medical deserts and public services struggle to curb the spread of diseases and find an effective solution.
-The use of AI, could, however, make it possible to carry out diagnosis in order to alleviate patients more quickly and reduce related fear and stigma.
+The use of AI, could, however, make it possible to carry out a diagnosis in order to alleviate patients more quickly and reduce related fear and stigma.
 Let’s be clear- a robot cannot replace a real doctor.
 Empathy and human contact are a paramount necessity.
 But, where benign diseases clog medical practices, performing a check-up using a machine could reduce waiting times and speed up treatment.

 BETTER CARE THROUGH BETTER KNOWLEDGE OF OUR BODIES